 Not sure if you’re an order taker or if someone on your team is only playing defense?
 Take this quiz, “5 Signs You’ve Got an Order Taker On Your Team” and see what matches up.

-What do you realize you’re constantly being reactive, waiting for orders to come in, hoping your customers call you?
+Did you realize you or your team is constantly being reactive, waiting for orders to come in, hoping your customers call you?

 - Start with asking for referrals.
 Give your current customers more in-depth time and attention and ask them to make referrals – both in their organization and to colleagues that would be a good fit.
 Follow these suggestions in this post to build your referral strategy from Referral Expert, Joanne Black.